original to The Matt Gonzalez Reader, May 29, 2019

 Regrettably, an oral history interview conducted with Rodriguez by Nora Wagner on October 23-24, 2004 for the Archives of American Art does not mention the Firehaus Group. http://www.aaa.si.edu/collections/interviews/oral-history-interview-peter-rodriguez-13148

-13 — Information about Terry St. John, who was born December 24, 1934, comes from his website and various conversations and email exchanges. http://www.terrystjohn.com/biography.html
+13 — Information about Terry St. John, who was born December 24, 1934 and died March 13, 2021, comes from his website and various conversations and email exchanges. http://www.terrystjohn.com/biography.html

 Examples of St. John’s later works.
 Terry St. John, Still Life, Plant, Solveig, oil on canvas, 48 x 42 inches, 2014; Terry St. John, Woman / Landscape, oil on canvas, 60 x 48 inches, 2013; Terry St John, Morning Ban Am Puhr, oil on canvas, 60 x 48 inches, 2017; Terry St. John, Woman by Red Chair, oil on canvas, 42 x 48 inches, 2014.
 Courtesy of Dolby Chadwick Gallery.

 14 — William Snyder was born September 26, 1926.
 His biographical information is taken from Art in the San Francisco Bay Area 1945-1980: An Illustrated History (Berkeley / Los Angeles / London: University of California Press, 1985) by Thomas Albright; and from a website operated by his family which includes a short biographical narrative written by Snyder. http://www.anartistbetween.com/index.html